yairEO/tagify/README.md

 > [See SCSS usecase & example](https://github.com/yairEO/tagify/pull/282)

 ## Features
-* Can be applied on input & textarea elements
+* Can be applied to input & textarea elements
 * Supports [mix content](#mixed-content) (text and tags together)
 * Supports [single-value](#single-value) mode (like `<select>`)
 * Supports whitelist/blacklist
 * Supports Templates for: <em>component wrapper</em>, <em>tag items</em>, <em>suggestion list</em> & <em>suggestion items</em>
 * Shows suggestions list (flexiable settings & styling) at *full (component) width* or *next to* the typed texted (caret)
 * Allows setting suggestions' [aliases](#example-for-a-suggestion-item-alias) for easier fuzzy-searching
-* Auto-suggest input as-you-type with ability to auto-complete
+* Auto-suggest input as-you-type with the ability to auto-complete
 * Can paste in multiple values: `tag 1, tag 2, tag 3` or even newline-separated tags
 * Tags can be created by Regex delimiter or by pressing the "Enter" key / focusing of the input
 * Validate tags by Regex *pattern* or by function
 * Tags may be [editable](#edit-tags) (double-click)
 * <del>ARIA accessibility support</del>(Component too generic for any meaningful ARIA)
-* Supports read-only mode to the whole componenet or per-tag
+* Supports read-only mode to the whole component or per-tag
 * Each tag can have any properties desired (class, data-whatever, readonly...)
 * Automatically disallow duplicate tags (vis "settings" object)
 * Has built-in CSS loader, if needed (Ex. <em>AJAX</em> whitelist pulling)